TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-09-06-from-symfony-to-laravel-5-steps-to-prepare-your-symfony-project.md

 }
 ```

 We register every **non-standard service to the `LaravelContainerFactory::create()` method**.
-This way we can easily see what services are not registered in Laravel container and add them later on.
+This way, we can easily see what services are not registered in Laravel container and add them later.

 <br>

-Now we have 2 containers and one of them is not used.
-One could call [that a dead-code](https://github.com/TomasVotruba/unused-public), right?
+Now we have 2 containers - yay!
+But one of them is not used.
+One could call [that's a dead-code](https://github.com/TomasVotruba/unused-public), right?

-Not really, I'll show you how to use the other container in a next step.
+I'll show you how to use the other container in the next step.

 <br>

-## 5. Try Laravel container in your tests
+## 5. Try the Laravel container in your tests

-This is where fast feedback loop kicks-in.
+**This is where fast feedback loop kicks in**.
 We'll be able to:

-* **debug Laravel migration on the fly and quickly**,
+* debug Laravel **migration on the fly, safely and quickly**,
-* keep the production codebase running on original Symfony container.
+* Keep the production codebase running on the original Symfony container.

 Fastly and safe.